 is analogous to collection_a EXCEPT ALL collection_b in SQL.

-• map / filter: apply a function f to all records in the collection and produce a new collection containing f(record) / record if f(record) == True respectively.
+Apply a function f to all records in the collection and produce a new collection containing f(record) / record if f(record) == True respectively.

-• count: return the number of values associated with each key, analogous to SELECT COUNT(val) FROM ...
+• count: Return the number of values associated with each key, analogous to SELECT COUNT(val) FROM ...
 GROUP BY key in SQL.

-• sum: return the sum of the values associated with each key, analogous to SELECT SUM(val) FROM ...
+• sum: Return the sum of the values associated with each key, analogous to SELECT SUM(val) FROM ...
 GROUP BY key in SQL.

-• distinct: return the distinct set of values associated with each key, analogous to SELECT DISTINCT(val) FROM ...
+• distinct: Return the distinct set of values associated with each key, analogous to SELECT DISTINCT(val) FROM ...
 GROUP BY key in SQL.

-• consolidate: produce a normalized logically equivalent version of the input collection containing exactly one instance of each record, and no records with multiplicity 0.
+• consolidate: Produce a normalized logically equivalent version of the input collection containing exactly one instance of each record, and no records with multiplicity 0.

-• join: takes two input collections, and for all (x, y) in the first collection, and all (x, z) in the second collection, produces (x, (y, z)) as output. join is analogous to NATURAL JOIN in SQL.
+Takes two input collections, and for all (x, y) in the first collection, and all (x, z) in the second collection, produces (x, (y, z)) as output. join is analogous to NATURAL JOIN in SQL.

-• iterate: this operation might be surprising for most folks. iterate takes one input collection and repeatedly applies a function f to the input until the output stops changing. f can be any combination of the functional operations defined above, including other nested calls to iterate.
+This operation might be surprising for most folks. iterate takes one input collection and repeatedly applies a function f to the input until the output stops changing. f can be any combination of the functional operations defined above, including other nested calls to iterate.

 These functional operations (and a few more) are the verbs in Differential.
 All computations have to be expressed as a combination of some input collection(s) + some combination of operations applied to the input(s).
 The output for all computations is an output collection.
 As an example, we could have the following silly computation that takes a collection of numbers, repeatedly increments the numbers and adds new numbers less than six to the output, and then produces (number, number^2) for all the elements in the output.
 This is a demo of how all the pieces fit together and not an interesting computation in itself.
 We define the computation like this: